robinraj2828/JavaScript_Calculator/README.md

 ## CSS:
 Now let us stylesheet this calculator using CSS.

-we start by discarding unwanted margins and paddings from all the elements. we set the background of the *body* to a linear gradient with solid colour stops
+We start by discarding unwanted margins and paddings from all the elements. we set the background of the *body* to a linear gradient with solid colour stops

-next, we set the width
+Next, we set the width of the *calculator* to 400px and centre it using transforms. we even add some box shadows to make it stand out.
+To make it look even sleeker, we add some paddings to it.

+In the next step, we set width of the *display* and input element to 100%. we also use right as a value from the *text-align* property. we use the grid layout to position and arrange the buttons.
+We can further customize the buttons and display to suit the style.

+## JavaScript:
+Now to add functionality to the calculator we will be using JavaScript.